outboundexplorer/laravel-angular-notes/AngularJS/18_using_ng-modules_includes_with_error_message_template.md

-##using ng-messages-include to use a common error message template
+##using ng-messages-include with error message template
 * using script tags to create an error message template
 * overriding default error message
 * reusing ng-messages